parkie0517/Simple-BEV-with-Enhanced-Commentary/README.md

 - **Comments and Explanations:** Added detailed comments across the important code, explaining the functionality, purpose, and thought process behind each section of the code.
 - **Readability Improvements:** Minor adjustments to code formatting and structure to enhance readability.
+- **Errors due to version disparity:** Due to some errors because of the version disparity, I made changes to some part of the code.

 ## Setup
 First, run the code below step by step.